Intro#

 Clone the repository to your local machine:

-Open the command prompt in the desired folder path, or press win+r to open the cmd command prompt, then use the cd command to navigate to the specified directory.
-In the command prompt, use the following command, and once it finishes running, you can open the aforementioned jupyter notebook and find the project file in your browser.
+command to navigate to the specified directory.
+In the command prompt, use the following command, and once it finishes running, you can open the aforementioned jupyter notebook

 git clone https://github.com/lixibi/CHATGPT-In-Jupyter.git